ropensci/roweb3/content/blog/2021-10-19-ropensci-news-digest-october-2021/index.md

 So to use `tests/testthat/examples/thing` you'd write `testthat::test_path("examples", "thing")`.
 Note that the vcr package for HTTP testing has a similar function you can use to locate cassettes, [vcr_test_path()](https://docs.ropensci.org/vcr/reference/vcr_test_path.html).

-### URL checks
+### Passing CRAN URL checks

 CRAN [checks URL validity](https://blog.r-hub.io/2020/12/01/url-checks/).
-As recently [reminded by Jenny Bryan on Twitterr](https://twitter.com/JennyBryan/status/1450186196395520005), the [urlchecker package](https://github.com/r-lib/urlchecker/) is a great tool to help your package pass these checks.
+As recently [reminded by Jenny Bryan on Twitter](https://twitter.com/JennyBryan/status/1450186196395520005), the [urlchecker package by Jim Hester](https://github.com/r-lib/urlchecker/) is a great tool to help your package pass these checks.

+### Styling your package

+How to enforce a style guide for your package, without too much human effort?
+Two suggestions

+* Having a [GitHub Action workflow that allows you to call styler](https://github.com/r-lib/actions/tree/master/examples#commands-workflow) via typing `/style` in a PR comment (or amend the logic to have it work via applying a label to the PR).
+Or apply this idea to another continuous integration service!
+If for any reason your style differs from styler's default, follow one of [styler articles for developers](https://styler.r-lib.org/dev/articles/) and tweak the workflow.
+[Example](https://github.com/ropensci-review-tools/pkgcheck/blob/65fa9d4e77837bd122171d46177cb7db8028ac2e/.github/workflows/pr-commands.yaml#L60-L64), corresponding [style guide package](https://github.com/ropensci-review-tools/spaceout).

+* Using a service like [CodeFactor](https://www.codefactor.io) that integrates with GitHub directly.
+Thanks to [Rich FitzJohn](/author/rich-fitzjohn/) for suggesting this in [rOpenSci semi-open Slack workspace](https://contributing.ropensci.org/resources.html#channels).

 ## Last words